d2s/Sublime-Text-2-User-Settings/README.md

 ## Using Git

-Go to your Sublime Text 2 Packages directory and clone the theme repository using the command below:
+Go to your Sublime Text 2 Packages directory and clone the settings repository using the command below:

     git clone git://github.com/d2s/Sublime-Text-2-User-Settings.git "User"